motapaolla/my-study-notes/nlp/text-preprocessing/nlp-pipeline.md

 # NLP - Text Classification

-The process of text classification includes four steps:
+The pipeline of text classification follows the pipelin:
 1. document preprocessing,
 2. feature selection,
 3. feature extraction and